Air Force Tactical Air Control Party in Afghanistan

 In Afghanistan, they control the battlefield by coordinating strikes of the A-10 Thunderbolt II aircraft.
 Whether involved in a low-intensity conflict or full-scale conventional warfare, TACP airmen guide the full fury of American military might.

-Known by Army special operations soldiers as enlisted terminal attack controllers, TACP airmen provide close-air-support aircraft guidance control to increase the capability of ground combat forces.
+Known by Army special operations soldiers as enlisted Joint terminal attack controllers (JTAC), TACP airmen provide close-air-support aircraft guidance control to increase the capability of ground combat forces.
 They also are experts in artillery and in naval combat and attack helicopter capabilities; they use all combat assets to rain destruction on the enemy.

 "Some people think we are air traffic controllers, but that's inaccurate," said Airman 1st Class James Blair.
 "Our mission is terminal control.
 That means bombs on target, and a very bad day for the enemy."
-They do not control aircraft, they direct the bombs, artillery, and missiles on the enemy positions.
+TACP's do not control aircraft like CCT's do, TACP's direct the bombs, artillery, and missiles on the enemy positions.